Dockdep/LessonHub/README.md

 Generate personalized study plans on any topic with an AI, then walk through them lesson-by-lesson with exercises and feedback.
 The user describes what they want to learn (e.g. "Modern Angular 20+", "Spanish A2", "Distributed systems"); a curriculum agent designs the plan; per-lesson content, exercises, and reviews are generated on demand.
 Technical lessons are grounded in fresh framework documentation (analyzer agent → DDG search); language lessons branch on a *native vs. immersive* mode; user-uploaded books can ground any plan via RAG (pgvector).

 > Looking for the documentation?
 Start at [diagrams/](diagrams/) — every diagram is a Mermaid block that GitHub renders inline.
-Or browse the same content on the [project Wiki](https://github.com/Dockdep/LessonsHub/wiki).
+Or browse the same content on the [project Wiki](https://github.com/Dockdep/LessonHub/wiki).

 ## Architecture at a glance

-Three services + two Postgres databases.
-Users hit the Angular SSR frontend; the .NET API owns lesson/plan/share state; the Python AI service does all LLM work via CrewAI agents.
+Three Cloud Run services + two Postgres databases.
+Users hit the Angular SSR frontend cross-origin to the .NET API at `/api/*` and `/hubs/*`; the .NET API owns lesson/plan/share state; the Python AI service does all LLM work via CrewAI agents.

 ```mermaid
 flowchart LR